MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/CloudforSustainabilityExternalReportingDataModel/OrganizationalProfile.md

 ---
 title: OrganizationalProfile in ExternalESGReportingDataModel - Common Data Model | Microsoft Docs
-description: The base information of the organization, for which the solution is built.
+description: The base information of the organization in ExternalESGReportingDataModel, for which the solution is built.
 author: cdm-publisher
 ms.service: common-data-model
 ms.reviewer: lsuresh